iamrraj/react-theme-portfolio/README.md

 This is just normal portfolio which allow you to use multiple Theme like **Dark** and **White** as well this support **multiple language** so you can easily switch between language by click on flag icon from Top Nav button, current i have added two language `EN & Pl` But you can simply add another langauge.

+- Theme Support
+- MultiLanguage support
+- Responsive Website that support (Laptop, Phone, Tab )
+- Built with React js, Tailwindcss, Javscript

+If you like this project please give start and share to another.

 ## Available Scripts

 In the project directory, you can run: